ubiqsecurity/ubiq-dotnet/README.md

 This library incorporates format preserving encryption (FPE) and embedded format preserving encryption (eFPE).
 Please contact support@ubiqsecurity.com to add this capability to your account.

 ## Usage
-You will need to obtain account credentials in the same way as described above for conventional encryption/decryption.
-When you do this in your [Ubiq Dashboard][dashboard] [credentials][credentials], you'll need to enable the FPE option.
-If you do not see the FPE option, you may need to upgrade your plan as this is an optional capability available on upgraded accounts.
+FPE is an optional capability and may require an upgrade to your plan.
+If you do not see the FPE option when [registering an application][register-app], contact support@ubiqsecurity.com to find out about adding FPE to your plan.

+The library needs to be configured with your [account credentials][manage-keys] which is available in your [Ubiq Dashboard][dashboard].
-The credentials can be set using environment variables, loaded from an explicitly specified file, or loaded from a file in your Windows user account directory [c:/users/_yourlogin_/.ubiq/credentials].
+The [credentials][use-credentials] can be set using environment variables, loaded from an explicitly specified file, or loaded from a file in your Windows user account directory [c:/users/_yourlogin_/.ubiq/credentials].